-For example, if you run an embroidery business, you may have outdated sewing machines that slow down your ability to complete jobs quickly.
-If you invest in a newer, computer-aided machine, you might improve your efficiency by 100 percent or more.
+If, for example, if you run an embroidery business, you may have outdated sewing machines that slow down your ability to complete jobs.
+If you invest in a newer, computer-aided machine, you might improve your efficiency, increase revenue, and ultimately your bottom line.
 Complete an analysis of how much more work you could complete using the targeted equipment.
-It might also be helpful if you could demonstrate that the demand exists, perhaps by showing requests for orders that you could not fulfill.
+It can also be helpful if you can demonstrate strong demand for your products or services by showing unfulfilled invoices.

 Loan Amount | Loan Term | Interest Rate | Monthly Payment | Total of Payments |